-Make Contact with Customers Who Are Leaving Before They Check Out
+Please make contact with Customers Who Are Leaving Before They Check Out.

-Finally if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind, re-engage, return, and recover.
+Finally, if a client leaves your website during the awareness phase, re-engage, return, and recover them by sending them notifications to remind them, re-engage, and recover.

 The following are some helpful resources: